tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 {{!I-D.ietf-tls-extended-key-update}}.
 Extended Key Update injects fresh key-exchange input into the key schedule and produces a new main secret (`Main Secret N+1`) {{I-D.ietf-tls-extended-key-update}}.
-To bind re-attestation to this EKU exchange, the attester derives a fresh attestation secret from `Main Secret N+1`, using the concatenation of the EKU request and response messages and its TLS identity public key as context.
+To bind reattestation to this EKU exchange, the attester derives a fresh attestation secret from `Main Secret N+1`, using the concatenation of the EKU request and response messages and its TLS identity public key as context.